 Both summative assessments and formative assessments were conducted within this pilot project.
 The question types used included multiple-choice, multiple responses, drag-n-drop, missing words, click select, graphic gap match, graphic text entry, and text area.

 Scanning in Scantron solution performed well and took about 15 minutes of administrator’s time for the entire exam, with only about 10% of the sketch sheets needing some manual adjustment (e.g. codes not shaded correctly).

 The exams in the pilot were conducted without incidents, and 'overall, it was a very positive experience', reports Lancaster.
 Rowan Cranwell, Solutions and Project Manager, agrees and adds: 'The majority of students with special needs and learning disabilities said they much preferred digital exams to pen and paper.'

-The collaboration with Inspera will continue in the future.
 'Eventually, digital exams will become the norm.
 I think it will happen; the only question is when', as Lancaster concludes.

 Learn more about how progressive universities in the UK have adopted digital assessment:

 Share this story